RetGal/Dayon/README.md

 # Dayon!
 Dayon! is an easy to use, cross-platform remote assistance solution.

 It consists of two parts - one for the assistant and one for the assisted.
-Both are included in one package.
+Both are included in one single package.

 ## Key features

 - easy setup
 - no router or network configuration needed on the assisted side
 - friendly, trilingual user interface
-- assistant and assisted functionality in one packet
+- assistant and assisted functionality in same packet
+- encrypted communication (TLS)
 - cross-platform
 - open source
 - free